meroxa/conduit-connector-udl-public/README.md

 Run `make build` to build the connector.

-## Testing

-Run `make test` to run all the unit tests.
-Run `make test-integration` to run the integration tests.

-The Docker compose file at `test/docker-compose.yml` can be used to run the required resource locally.

 ## Destination

 The destination connector pushes data to the Unified Data Library (UDL).
 The connection supports various data types as specified by the UDL and pushes to those respective endpoints